optimys Short Stem and vitamys Monoblock Cup: Best Results of All Hip Implants

 Conclusion: Forward-thinking hip implants

-The combination of optimys short stem and vitamys monoblock cup sets new standards in hip arthroplasty.
-Their unique benefits, combined with minimally invasive surgical techniques, guarantee patients the best results.
-This modern combination represents the future of arthroplasty – with maximum comfort, minimal risks, and outstanding longevity.
+The combination of optimys short stem and vitamys monoblock cup sets new standards in Hüftendoprothetik (hip arthroplasty).
+Its unique advantages, combined with minimally invasive surgical techniques, guarantee patients the best outcomes.
+This modern combination repräsentiert (represents) the future of arthroplasty – with maximum comfort, minimal risks and outstanding durability.

 06131-8900163